 For additional courses, see those listed under Comparative Literature and under Non-Western Studies.

 French (33)

 131. Culture of France

-(3)

 A study of influences that have molded France through the ages with insights into all aspects of French culture (geography, history, the arts, folklore, gastronomy, etc.) as reflected in the main provinces (Ile-de-France, Normandy, Burgundy, Brittany, Provence, the Basque Country).

 132. Masterpieces of French Literature

-(3)

 An introductory survey of French literature, focusing on several works chosen for their characteristically French "spirit" with the aim of developing a coherent idea of the French literary tradition.

+Not offered in 1977-1978.

 German (42)

 141. Culture of Germany

-(3)

 Highlights of German historical events, leaders, politics, social and religious reforms, economic growths, literary periods, the arts, geography, and the German way of life.

 142. The German Novel of the Twentieth Century

 (3)

 A critical study of five major representative novels of the twentieth century, including the works of Kafka, Hesse, Mann, Grass, and Böll.
 Special emphasis is given to a comparative analysis of style and theme.
+Offered in alternate years, not in 1977-1978.

+144. Famous and Infamous Germans

+(3)

+A course intended to put both good and bad Germans in proper perspective.

+242. The Faust Theme

+See Comparative Literature 242.

+Russian (87)

+182. Russian Masterpieces of the Nineteenth Century

+(3)

+An introductory survey of prose works from nineteenth century Russian literature.
+Selected works will be studied with special emphasis on style, structure, and theme.
+Offered in 1977-1978 and in alternate years.

 Spanish (93)

 161. Hispanic Culture

 (3)

 A study of political, social, economic, and cultural contributions of Spanish-speaking peoples to western society, with emphasis on discoveries, conquests, and problems from 1500-1700.
-Not offered in 1975-1976.
+Not offered in 1977-1978.

 162. Contemporary Latin American Fiction

 (3)

 A critical study based on readings and discussions of selected representative works of main novelists and short story writers of the twentieth century - Borges, Cortázar, Rulfo, Sábato, and García Márquez.
 Emphasis is given to aesthetic values and artistic self-expression, but historical and contemporary ideological currents are also considered.
 Special emphasis is given to the interrelationship of social and literary history.

 223. Cultural History of Latin America

 (3)

 Historical and contemporary culture of Spanish-speaking countries of Latin America.

 FRENCH (33)

 See Foreign Languages.